bowang-lab/simATAC/docs/tutorial.md

 [1] "Matrix"
 ```

-Because the ocunt object is cell by bin (rows are cells and columns are bins), you need to convert it to the bin by cell to be able to feed it into simATAC package.
+Because the count object is cell by bin (rows are cells and columns are bins), you need to convert it to the bin by cell to be able to feed it into simATAC package.

 ```bash
 library(Matrix)